stonepros/stone/doc/stonefs/upgrading.rst

     ceph fs set <fs_name> allow_standby_replay false

 In Pacific, the standby-replay daemons are stopped for you after running this command.
-Older versions of Ceph require you to stop these daemons manually.
+Older versions of Stone require you to stop these daemons manually.

 ::